 Come to campus, safely

 If you need a quiet place to study and better access to technology, you can come to campus to use study spaces and computer labs in Fariborz Maseeh Hall and the Library.
-Smith Memorial Student Union, Campus Rec, Karl Miller Center and Cramer Hall will also be open with comprehensive health and safety precautions.
+Smith Memorial Student Union, Karl Miller Center and Cramer Hall will also be open with comprehensive health and safety precautions.
 You’ll need your PSU ID to access PSU buildings.

 How to get your PSU ID